Not a member? Sign Up

 July 12 2017

-Unfortunately ASMOs have traditionally been characterised by poverty, exploitation, hazardous working conditions using dangerous chemicals and even illegal operations.
+Unfortunately, these miners have traditionally been characterised by poverty, exploitation, hazardous working conditions using dangerous chemicals, and even illegal operations.

 During 2016 we joined the Goldsmiths Registration Scheme to make many of our cast jewellery designs available in Fairtrade Gold.
 Here’s Why…

 Fairtrade standards require the mines to follow strict health and safety regulations in order to make conditions safe for the miners to work in.
 Specifically:

 Child labour must be eliminated from Fairtrade mines.
 No one under 15 years old can be contracted to work in the mining organisation.
 Those under 18 must not work in hazardous or dangerous conditions.

 Fairtrade certification requires mandatory use of protective gear and health and safety training for all miners.